Mortyick/enmity-themes/README.md

 # enmity-themes
-poorly made json file for dicor
+I probably won't make new themes until Unbound releases or if I get that bored.

-scroll down for themes made for newer versions!
+scroll down for themes made for newer versions*

-created by me lol-
 (for more check themes folder)

 - - - -